 FASB Statement No. 156, Accounting for Servicing of Financial Assets (FAS 156), issued in March 2006, requires all separately recognized servicing assets and liabilities to be initially measured at fair value.
 It then permits an entity to choose to subsequently measure each class of servicing assets and liabilities at fair value with changes in fair value recognized in earnings.
 If fair value is not elected, each class of servicing is subsequently accounted for using the amortization method that applied to all servicing assets and liabilities prior to the issuance of FAS 156.
 An entity identifies its classes of servicing assets and liabilities based on the availability of market inputs for estimating their fair value, its method for managing the risks of its servicing assets and liabilities, or both.
 An entity's election of the fair value option for a class of servicing is irreversible.
 The election can be made for an individual class of servicing assets and liabilities upon adoption of FAS 156 or at the beginning of any subsequent fiscal year.
+The June 2007 Call Report instruction book update included revised Glossary entries for "Servicing Assets and Liabilities" and "Transfers of Financial Assets" that incorporate the provisions of FAS 156.

 Banks must adopt FAS 156 for Call Report purposes as of the beginning of their first fiscal year that begins after September 15, 2006.
-Earlier adoption of FAS 156 is permitted as of the beginning of an earlier fiscal year, provided the bank has not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
+Earlier adoption of FAS 156 was permitted as of the beginning of an earlier fiscal year, provided the bank had not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
 Thus, a bank with a calendar year fiscal year must adopt FAS 156 as of January 1, 2007, unless it elected earlier adoption and applied FAS 156 in its originally filed March 31, 2006, Call Report.